How to Stop Thinking About an Ex

 Schedule "obsession sessions," and stick to them.

-If your ex recently broke up with you, and you can't seem to get him or her out of your mind and you find yourself texting, calling, or thinking about him nonstop, you're displaying symptoms that resemble those of obsessive-compulsive disorder.
+If your ex recently broke up with you, and you can't seem to get him or her out of your mind or find yourself texting, calling, or thinking about him nonstop, you're displaying symptoms that resemble those of obsessive-compulsive disorder.
 You may also suffer from trauma symptoms if the breakup was unexpected.
-[I'll primarily use "him" from here on out but these thoughts apply equally to women and men]
+[I'll primarily use "him" from here on out but these thoughts apply equally to women and men.]

 That doesn't feel good.
 It can interfere with work and school and with your relationships with friends and family.
 Perhaps you are even self-medicating with alcohol or over-the-counter drugs.
 Left unchecked, it can derail your life.